regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 But I know this can be a hard task.
 So my second advice is to add an HTTP cleaner in front of your infrastructure.
 Something like [HAProxy][HAPROXY].
-This tool is a very strong protection against smugglers (but take recent versions, of course).
+This tool is very strong to protect against smugglers (but take recent versions, of course).
 Simply reading the [configuration documentation][HACONF] of this product you can find an excellent introduction to the HTTP protocol, with common pitfalls documented.